Finance & Spend Management

 But reality operates as interconnected systems where marketing's cost optimization breaks sales' integration strategy and IT's security upgrade forces procurement policy changes across every vendor relationship.

 The major problem at play here is that more often than not companies conflate four completely different business processes: strategy, annual planning, budgeting, and forecasting.
+Michael Shields, Russell Lester, and Justin Etkin debate it all below.

-They use these terms interchangeably when they mean something entirely different.
+Teams tend to use these terms interchangeably when they mean something entirely different.
 Worse, they look to the budget process to answer questions that should be resolved during strategy and planning.
 Then, instead of using budgets as financial guardrails for strategic choices already made, companies invert the process.
 They start with last year's actuals plus 10% and call it strategy.

 It's a recipe for mediocrity at best, disaster at worst.